 Use Intune for Education to manage groups, apps, and settings

-Intune for Education is a streamlined device management solution for educational institutions that can be used to quickly set up and manage Windows 10 devices for your school.
+Intune for Education is a streamlined device management solution for educational institutions that can be used to quickly set up and manage Windows 10 and iOS devices for your school.
 It provides a new streamlined UI with the enterprise readiness and resiliency of the Intune service.
 You can learn more about Intune for Education by reading the Intune for Education documentation.

 Example - Set up Intune for Education, buy apps from the Store, and install the apps

 In this walkthrough, we'll go through a sample scenario and walk you through the steps to:

 - Use express configuration to quickly set up Intune for Education

 - Use Intune for Education to buy apps from the Microsoft Store for Education

 - Use Intune for Education to install the apps for all users in your tenant